Learning disability nurse

 Working life

-Children identified as having a learning disability are living longer, more fulfilled lives into adolescence, adulthood and older age.
-Learning disability nurses play a vital role working across the whole life span in both health and care settings.
+Children diagnosed with a learning disability are living longer and more fulfilling lives as they transition into adolescence, adulthood, and older age.
+Learning disability nurses play a crucial role in supporting these individuals throughout their lives in various health and care settings.

 The main areas of your role as a learning disability nurse involve: